 - In University, I despised studying diabetes.
 At the time it seemed to be about mathematical calculations.
 I have long since realized that it is way more about food than math and that a diabetes-friendly way of eating can still be incredibly delicious.
 The more practical and less ‘mathy’ the guidance remains, the more success people have in living well with diabetes.
 Having counseled hundreds of folks, I’ve seen that the same can be said for the most part with nutrition for sport performance.
 I had success in that arena for keeping ‘nutrition’ messages food-based for my clients.
 Although I feel so sad for those who struggle, I also always knew the complex area of eating disorders was one I would never be able to specialize in.
 My favourite class of all was in the Foods Lab.
 Community nutrition classes, thanks to Dr. Shawna Berenbaum, were all awesome too.

 - I taught cooking classes for teens as a summer job.
+I thoroughly enjoyed it and would say most of the teens who attended did as well!
+If you aren’t a great cook, cooking classes are a fantastic way to learn more and to hone your skills.
 I never used to think about going to culinary school.
 Cooking seemed so automatic to me…from an everyday home-chef perspective.
 I have tremendous respect for the amazing culinary experts out there who inspire me.
 I chose sewing over cooking in highschool Home Economics.
 Cooking seemed like something I already knew about.
 Today, I think more about culinary school than ever before and am ALWAYS wowed when able to experience a 5-star meal.